ibkevg/ibkevg.github.io/blog/_posts/2023-05-12-Is-Rust-Still-A-Science-Project.md

 ---
-title: Does the need for `unsafe` mean Rust is Still a Science Project?
+title: Rust's "Radical Wager"
 layout: page
 ---

+Rust is massively more expressive than simple languages like C. It has advanced features such as traits, generics, modules, Ada-style variant records (C union + desciminant), as well as different choices regarding basics such as type casting, copy versus move for assignment and parameter passing, etc. For many, these features are a big part of the allure of Rust and it could be argued that if Rust provided only these features without any memory safety guarantees at all, it would be widely accepted as a big step forward.

+However, the complexity of learning and using Rust is not limited to simply understanding how best to apply these features to your software project, the complexity also strongly relates to Rust's memory safety proveability rules.

 # Rust Provability Rules vs `unsafe`

-Memory safety is a such a driving design goal of the Rust language you might reasonably expect to find that the Rust standard libraries are a shining example of machine proven, memory safe, code.
+Memory safety is a such a driving design goal of the Rust language that you might reasonably expect to find the Rust standard libraries are a shining example of machine proven, memory safe, code.
 So, it may surprise you then to learn that not only does Rust have a Get out of Jail Free card for breaking the language safety rules, the `unsafe` keyword but the Rust standard libraries themselves contain significant amounts of `unsafe` code.

 For example, bidirectional linked lists are often cited as an example of a data structure that is tricky to build both efficiently and in accordance with Rust safety rules (due in part to Rust's expectation of hierarchical data ownership, see [*Learn Rust With Entirely Too Many Linked Lists*](https://rust-unofficial.github.io/too-many-lists/)).
 Sure enough we find: